Join us to discover the Irfon catchment's freshwater habitats

 Discover the Afon Irfon with Dewi Roberts.
 A passionate advocate for rivers, Dewi regularly works with schools across Powys and has appeared on Springwatch and Wales: Land of the Wild.
 This event will include a guided river walk and a chance to discover some of the creatures living in the River Irfon by taking part in kicksampling.

-This is a one-mile circular walk along the Irfon, taking approximately 2 hours.
+This is a one-mile circular walk along the Irfon, taking approximately two hours.

 This event is suitable for all ages, including families.
 Children must be accompanied by an adult.